TH3BAT/Blockchaininfo/README.md

 The application requires Bitcoin Core RPC credentials to function properly.
 These credentials can be provided in one of the following ways:

 1. **`config.toml` File (Default)**
-   Create a `config.toml` file in the root directory with the following structure:
+   Create a `config.toml` file in the same directory blockchaininfo will reside.
+         Default is ./target/release/
+   with the following structure:

    ```toml
    [bitcoin_rpc]